Unbinning global LHC analyses

 \subsubsection{\texorpdfstring{$WW$}{WW} production}

 Next, we discuss the $WW$ process, for which we also consider four SMEFT operators.
-The resulting two-dimensional limits, setting the fourth not shown Wilson coefficient to zero, are shown in Fig.~\ref{fig:WW_triangular}.
+The resulting two-dimensional limits, setting the remaining Wilson coefficients to zero, are shown in Fig.~\ref{fig:WW_triangular}.
 As for $WZ$, including kinematic information via histograms or SBI drastically improves the constraints, in particular in the \cWWW and \cHWB directions.
 Moreover, SBI outperforms the histogram approach with the largest improvements being present in the \cHWB--\cHD, the \cHWB--\cWWW, and the \cHq--\cHD planes.
 Here, SBI again profits from exploiting the full phase space and not only one particular low-dimensional summary statistic.

 This is also reflected in the one-dimensional limits profiled over the full three-dimensional parameter space shown in Fig.~\ref{fig:WW_limits}.
 Using SBI leads to significantly stronger results for all four Wilson coefficients.